 In addition to her work with people with Parkinson’s, Kim has taught group exercise across the North Shore since 2009 to children, teens, and adults, the senior population, people with intellectual and cognitive disabilities, and LIVESTRONG at the YMCA for cancer survivors.

 Kim is an ACE-certified Personal Trainer and an AFAA/NASM certified Group Exercise Instructor.
 She is a licensed Zumba fitness instructor for the general population and teaches movement classes for adults with autism and dementia at assisted living residences.

 Kim is passionate about helping people with Parkinson’s feel stronger and better, and creating strategies to help them work.
-She teaches the Parkinson’s Fitness Strength in Motion classes on Tuesday mornings at the Marblehead JCC, on Wednesday mornings at the Danvers COA, Thursday mornings at the Beverly COA, and Conditioning & Boxing on Thursday and Saturday afternoons in Salem.
+She teaches the Parkinson’s Fitness Strength in Motion classes on Tuesday mornings at the Marblehead JCC, on Wednesday mornings at the Danvers COA, and on Thursday mornings at the Beverly COA.

 Heather Tharpe – Yoga for Strength, Flexibility & Balance

 Heather was among the first instructors to introduce the practice and benefits of yoga in the North Shore area.